 The Rosetta Stone is considered to be the most famous slab of stone in history.
 In 1798 Napoleon Bonaparte sent a team of historians, scientists and draughtsmen along with his army.
 They discovered the slab, which was found and kept by a troop of French soldiers stationed at Fort Julien in the town of Rosetta in the Nile Delta.
 The stone contained text inscribed in Greek, demotic and hieroglyphics.
 The slab of rock is 188cm high, 77cm wide and 30cm deep and weighs three quarters of a tonne.

 Previously scholars assumed that hieroglyphics was simply a form of picture writing and needed a literal translation of the images.
 However, this changed after the discovery of the Rosetta Stone.
-Since the stone contained the same text, which appeared to be a decree from the general council of Egyptian priests issued in 196 B.C, written in 3 different languages, it acted as a key for translation.
-The Greek translation allowed for discovery that each hieroglyphic character represented a distinct sound, similarly to letters in the English alphabet.
-Unfortunately, the ancient Egyptian language had not been spoken for at least 8 centuries, which meant that it was not possible know the sound of the Egyptian words.
+Since the stone contained the same text, which appeared to be a decree from the general council of Egyptian priests issued in 196 B.C and written in 3 different languages, it acted as a key for translation.
+The Greek translation allowed for the discovery that each hieroglyphic character represented a distinct sound, similarly to letters in the English alphabet.
+Unfortunately, the ancient Egyptian language had not been spoken for at least 8 centuries, which meant that it was not possible to know the sound of the Egyptian words.